Farid-Adwani/TP1-ArchLog/SRP/src/com/directi/training/README.md

-# Car Manager Exercise
+# Car Manager exercice

-## Exercise Before Modification
+## exercice Before Modification
 The original code consists of two classes: Car and CarManager.
 The Car class defines a car object with three fields: id, model, and brand.
 The CarManager class is responsible for managing a list of cars, and it includes three methods: getFromDb, getCarsNames, and getBestCar.

 `getFromDb` method searches the car list for a given car ID and returns the car object. `getCarsNames` method returns a string that concatenates the brand and model of each car in the car list.
 Finally, `getBestCar` method returns the car object with the highest model value.

 However, this implementation violates the Single Responsibility Principle (SRP) because the CarManager class has multiple responsibilities: managing the car list, searching for a specific car, formatting car names, and rating the best car.
 Thus, the CarManager class needs to be refactored.

-## Exercise After Modification
+## exercice After Modification
 To adhere to the SRP, the original CarManager class has been refactored into four classes: Car, CarRepo, CarFormatter, and CarRater.

 `Car` class remains the same and defines the car object.